rsdmike/edgex-docs/docs_src/microservices/application/ApplicationFunctionsSDK.md

 ### NotificationsClient

-The `CommandClient` exposed on the context is available to leverage Support Notifications' `Notifications` API.
+The `NotificationsClient` exposed on the context is available to leverage Support Notifications' `Notifications` API.
 See [README](https://github.com/edgexfoundry/go-mod-core-contracts/blob/master/clients/notifications/README.md) for more details.
 Useful for sending notifications.

 ### Note about Clients

 Each of the clients above is only initialized if the Clients section of the configuration contains an entry for the service associated with the Client API.
 If it isn't in the configuration the client will be `nil`.
 Your code must check for `nil` to avoid panic in case it is missing from the configuration.
 Only add the clients to your configuration that your Application Service will actually be using.
-All application services need the `Logging` and many will need `Core-Data`.
+All application services need `Core-Data` for version compatibility check done on start-up.
 The following is an example `Clients` section of a configuration.toml with all supported clients specified:

 ```
 [Clients]